Best Coding Bootcamps for Career Changers (2026)

 • Bootcamps are short, focused, and job-oriented — designed for people without CS backgrounds.

-• Free options exist — Per Scholas, Code the Dream, and Pursuit are the real deal.
+• Free options exist — Per Scholas, Code the Dream, and Pursuit are strong options.

 • Salary data is encouraging — graduates average nearly $71K starting salaries according to Course Report.